qxm1995716/musrfm/README.md

 # Contact us

-If you have any question, please pose a issue on this repo, or you can contact us by email qinxm@zju.edu.cn or qinxm@sio.org.cn.
+If you have any question, please pose a issue on this repo, or you can contact us and send the questions to qinxm@zju.edu.cn (or qinxm@sio.org.cn).